BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 In each of those, he was world-changingly successful.
 Some examples:
 <h3>Mathematics</h3>
-<p>He founded multiple entirely new fields, including, perhaps most notably, game theory<sup>22</sup>.
+<p>He founded did deep work in multiple fields of mathematics.
+Perhaps most famously, he founded game theory<sup>22</sup>.

 <blockquote>
 By 1928, when he wrote "The Theory of Parlor Games," which contained a proof of the famous Minimax Theorem, von Neumann had become a wunderkind.
 Described as the seminal paper on game theory, "The Theory of Parlor Games" concerned two-person zero-sum games (where the gain of one participant is the loss of the other).<sup>22</sup>